Best of Central Asia Tour

 Sublime Samarkand was the capital of the Timurid Empire; Timur was one of history’s greatest conquerors.
 His vast empire rivaled any, stretching across the Eurasian steppe.
 He ruled his kingdom with an iron fist, whilst at the same time patronizing the arts and literature.
 Much of the architectural heritage from this period has been preserved, allowing us to see how the city might have been at the peak of Timur’s power.

-Overnight in Hotel Rabat 3* or similar
+Overnight in Hotel Jahongir Premium 3* or similar

 Samarkand, Uzbekistan

-Overnight in Hotel Rabat 3* or similar
+Overnight in Hotel Jahongir Premium 3* or similar

 Bukhara Uzbekistan tour highlights